WanlinYang/Self-Driving-Car/Finding_Lane_lines/README.md

 ### 2. Potential shortcomings with the current pipeline

 One potential shortcoming would be tunning the parameters of OpenCV functions.
-There are several steps that includes many parameters.
-Although each step was tested carefully, not every step can be garanteed to be ideal with tuning by human.
+The pipeline includes several steps and many parameters.
+Although each step was tested carefully, not every step can be ideal with tuning by human.

 ### 3. Possible improvements the pipeline

-A possible improvement would be to calculate the mean values of coordinated among frames in the video.
-This may reduce the oscillation of plots when some noise appears in a one frame.
+A possible improvement would be to calculate the mean values of coordinates among frames in a video.
+This may reduce the oscillation of plots when some noise appears in one frame.